Crew Dragon In-Flight Abort Test

-SpaceX Crew Dragon In-Flight Abort Test (also known as Crew Dragon Launch Escape Demonstration) was a successful test of the SpaceX Dragon 2 abort system, conducted on 19 January 2020.
+The Crew Dragon In-Flight Abort Test (also known as Crew Dragon Launch Escape Demonstration) was a successful test of the SpaceX Dragon 2 abort system, conducted on 19 January 2020.
 It was the final assessment for the Crew Dragon capsule and Falcon 9 launch system before they would be certified to carry humans into space.
 Booster B1046.4 and an uncrewed capsule C205 were launched from Launch Complex 39A (LC-39A) on a suborbital trajectory, followed by an in-flight abort of the capsule at max Q and supersonic speed.
-The test was carried out successfully: the capsule pulled itself away from the booster after launch control commanded main engine shutdown and landed safely.
+The test was carried out successfully: the capsule pulled itself away from the booster after launch control commanded the abort, and landed safely.

 Background

 For the Commercial Crew Program, NASA requires participating companies to include and test a launch escape system in their crew-carrying vehicles.
-The capability to escape a rocket on the pad or mid-flight during an emergency or anomaly was to be returned to American crewed spaceflight after last being implemented in the Saturn IB launch vehicle during Skylab missions and Apollo-Soyuz.
-Its successor, the Space Shuttle, had no system in which the crew compartment could eject from the rest of the spacecraft and launch stack at any time after two-person test flights had ended, and few feasible options for launch abort or crew bailout may critical anomalies have occurred anywhere on the way up.
-The Space Shuttle program had fourteen astronaut casualties during its 30-year duration, half of which fell when a booster rocket failed during ascent.
+Prior to this, the last time American crewed spaceflight implemented the capability to escape a rocket during an emergency or anomaly was on the Saturn IB launch vehicle during Skylab missions and Apollo-Soyuz.
+The Saturn's successor, the Space Shuttle, had no system to eject the crew compartment from the rest of the spacecraft and launch stack at any time after two-person test flights had ended, and had limited launch abort options.
+The Space Shuttle program had fourteen astronaut casualties during its 30-year duration, half of which occurred when a booster rocket failed during ascent.
 NASA heavily emphasized crew safety during successor programs.
-The need for an effective launch escape system was further amplified by the launch failure of Soyuz MS-10 in 2018, during which American astronaut Nick Hague and Russian cosmonaut Alexey Ovchinin had their lives saved by the rocket's abort system.

-The SpaceX in-flight abort test was envisioned as a separation and abort scenario in the troposphere at transonic velocities during max Q, where the vehicle experiences maximum aerodynamic pressure.
+The need for an effective launch escape system was further amplified by the launch failure of Soyuz MS-10 in 2018, during which American astronaut Nick Hague and Russian cosmonaut Alexey Ovchinin had their lives saved by the rocket's abort system.The SpaceX in-flight abort test was envisioned as a separation and abort scenario in the troposphere at transonic velocities during max Q, where the vehicle experiences maximum aerodynamic pressure.
 Dragon 2 would use its SuperDraco abort engines to push itself away from the Falcon 9 after an intentional premature engine cutoff.
 The vehicle would reorient, deploy parachutes and soft-land in the Atlantic Ocean.
 Earlier, this test had been scheduled before the uncrewed orbital test, however, SpaceX and NASA considered it safer to use a capsule capable of spaceflight rather than the test article from the pad abort test.
 The flight would have launched from Vandenberg Air Force Base SLC-4E on board a modified three-engine Falcon 9, which was possibly F9R Dev2.